 The location of this research was Bitung Port, which was the most eastern Hub Port of Indonesia.
 This port was operated by PT.
-Pelindo IV including Container Terminals.
-Passenger Terminals and Conventional Terminals.
-The populations of this research were all components of port reliability indicators established by the National Development Planning Agency (IBRA) in the form of Installed Facilities, Productivity Levels, Effective pocumentation.
-Availability of Data and Information Systems, Water entrance and inland transport, and Supporting Institutions of Bitung Port.
-The type of data used includes primary data, which was data taken directly by conducting observations and surveys at the port based on the indicators specified.
+Pelindo IV including Container Terminals, Passenger Terminals and Conventional Terminals.
+The populations of this research were all components of port reliability indicators established by the National Development Planning Agency (IBRA) in the form of Installed Facilities, Productivity Levels, Effective Documentation, Availability of Data and Information Systems, Water entrance and inland transport, and Supporting Institutions of Bitung Port.
+The type of This paper is presented in The 2nd International Conference on Maritime Education and Training, in Conjunction with The 2nd Global on Board Training Conference.

+data used includes primary data, which was data taken directly by conducting observations and surveys at the port based on the indicators specified.
 Secondary data was obtained by collecting data through document study and literature taken from sources that related to research.
 The source was from PT.
 Pelindo IV as the operator of the port of Bitung and other library sources.
 The research method used a descriptive qualitative research method for collecting data through the techniques of documentation, observation and interview studies.